If you know the way broadly, you will see it in everything.

 This is the executive summary of Frontline Agile.

-Frontline Agile is an agile method based on economic optimization and military leadership principles, and its purpose is to deliver wins.
+Frontline Agile is an agile method based on economic optimization and tier-one military leadership principles, and its purpose is to deliver wins from powerful, adaptable and highly cohesive elite teams.

 The logic is simple: